-November 2022: In early 2022, I first learned about the Cave of the Tayos when my brother, Jesse tagged me on a Facebook post from Outdoor Magazine with a message, “Let’s do this.”.
-According to the article, it is a cave not only full of tarantulas, scorpions, and screaming oil birds, but also believed to contain a hidden ancient golden library of tablets engraved with alien like symbols that may hold the secrets to the origin of civilization.
-Even first man on the moon, Neil Armstrong was lured to the cave on an expedition in 1976 in pursuit of its legends.
+November 2022: In early 2022, I first learned about the Cave of the Tayos when my brother, Jesse, tagged me in a Facebook post from Outdoor Magazine with the message, “Let’s do this.”
+According to the article, the cave is not only filled with tarantulas, scorpions, and screaming oil birds but is also rumored to contain an ancient golden library—tablets engraved with alien-like symbols that may hold the secrets to the origins of civilization.
+Even Neil Armstrong, the first man on the moon, was lured to the cave on an expedition in 1976 in pursuit of its legends.

 About Tayos Cave

-The Hall expedition did explore the cave and find some ancient archaeological artifacts, but no ancient golden metal library or crystal sarcophagus was discovered.
-The Shuar in the area claimed that the explorers had entered the cave from the wrong entrance and that the true location of the library remained a guarded secret.
+The Hall expedition explored the cave and uncovered ancient artifacts, including evidence of a sophisticated prehistoric culture.
+However, no golden library or crystal sarcophagi were found.
+The local Shuar insisted that the explorers had entered the cave from the wrong entrance and that the true location of the metal library remained a guarded secret.
+Despite the expedition’s failure to find the fabled treasure, Armstrong later remarked that his time in Tayos Cave rivaled his experience on the moon.

-Hall did not want to give up on his mission to find the metal library and even convinced Neil Armstrong to join a second expedition, but the expedition never occurred because of political instability in Ecuador.
+Hall remained determined to locate the library and even convinced Armstrong to join a second expedition.
+However, the mission was ultimately canceled due to political instability in Ecuador.

 The Cave of Tayos is located near the border of Peru where the Amazon rainforest meets the foothills of the Andes.